 Residents who need trees picked up for recycling can call 1-800-GOT-JUNK or schedule pick-up online at 1800GOTJUNK.com.
 The company will pick up trees for a fee and drop them off at designated recycling locations throughout the valley.

-Las Vegas valley residents have recycled nearly 200,000 trees since the program started counting trees in 2001, creating thousands of tons of mulch.
-Last winter, 20,206 trees were recycled, chipped, and turned into nutrient-rich mulch used for landscaping projects and dust control throughout our valley.
+Las Vegas valley residents have recycled more than 211,000 trees since the program started counting trees in 2001, creating thousands of tons of mulch.
+Last winter, more than 10,000 trees were recycled, chipped, and turned into nutrient-rich mulch used for landscaping projects and dust control throughout our valley.

 For more information about the Christmas Tree Recycling Program, visit www.springspreserve.org.

 Developed by The Howard Hughes Corporation, Summerlin began to take shape in 1990 and has ranked in the country’s top 10 best-selling master-planned communities for nearly two decades.
-Located along the western rim of the Las Vegas valley, Summerlin encompasses 22,500 acres with approximately 7,000 gross acres still remaining to accommodate future growth, including infrastructure, open space and common areas, all within the master plan.
-The community is currently home to more than 100,000 residents who enjoy an unparalleled list of amenities.
-These include more than 150 neighborhood and village parks, more than 150 completed miles of trails, 22 public and private schools, 14 houses of worship, nine golf courses, shopping centers, medical and cultural facilities, business parks and dozens of actively selling floor plans.
+Located along the western rim of the Las Vegas valley, Summerlin encompasses 22,500 acres with approximately 6,000 gross acres still remaining to accommodate future growth, including infrastructure, open space and common areas, all within the master plan.
+The community is currently home to nearly 100,000 residents who enjoy an unparalleled list of amenities.
+These include more than 250 neighborhood and village parks, more than 150 completed miles of trails, 27 public and private schools, 14 houses of worship, ten golf courses, shopping centers, medical and cultural facilities, business parks and dozens of actively selling floor plans.
 Homes are available in a variety of styles – from single-family homes to townhomes– priced from the $300,000s to more than $2.5 million.
-For information on custom homesites in The Ridges® please call 702.255.2500.
+For information on custom homesites in The Ridges please call 702.255.2500.
 Luxury apartment homes offer monthly rents starting from the $900s.
 Visit www.summerlin.com for more information.

 About The Howard Hughes Corporation®